 Just like every other creature, there are factors involved in the way your chicken poops.
 The first thing to look at and consider is their sizes.
 Bigger chickens poop less often than smaller ones.

 Smaller chickens can release their waste in a span of every 10 minutes, and they are quite the party pooper.
-On the other hand, average-sized chickens poop in 20-25 minutes.
+On the other hand, average-sized chickens poop every 20-25 minutes.
 Despite the frequency of their release, they are sure to excrete small amounts.
 Chickens are known to be regular poopers.

 What Does a Normal Chicken Dropping Look Like?